tinystork/zeseestarstacker/README.md

 # ZeSeestarStacker

-ZeSeestarStacker is a Python-based tool designed to simplify and optimize the process of stacking a large number of light frames (images) often used in astrophotography and especially the seestar reason why there is no use of calibration files.
-By aligning and stacking light frames, the tool enhances the signal-to-noise ratio, bringing out fine details in astrophotography images.
+ZeSeestarStacker is a Python-based tool designed to simplify and optimize the process of stacking a large number of light frames (images) often used in astrophotography and especially the seestar range of devices.

 ---